Welcome to Personality Central

 If you’re an ISFJ, consider these as avenues for development:

 Understand that being assertive does not always lead to conflict.
 Often, direct communication helps you to solve interpersonal issues much faster and better.

 If you’re afraid of hurting the other party, learn to present your views in an impersonal, logical, objective way.
 Deal with the issue, not the individual.

 EXPRESS YOUR NEEDS WHEN NECESSARY

 If you feel you’re taking on too many responsibilities, learn to say ‘no’.
 Understand that saying yes to a commitment means saying no to others.
 If you’re not sure if you’re doing enough, then you probably already are.
 Check with a friend or family member if necessary.

 Expressing your needs does not make you any lesser a person, but rather it enhances your value of all that you’ve already committed yourself to.

-You may have a tendency to become too long-winded as you recount particular events or incidents to your peers.
-Understand that some people just need the general idea and it is possible to give too much detail.
+You may tend to become too long-winded as you recount particular events or incidents to your peers.
+Understand that some people just need a general idea, and it is possible to give too much detail.

-Learn to summarize your words and keep it short and concise for others.
+Learn to summarise your words and keep it short and concise for others.
 Usually, that’s all people need.

-You may have a tendency to judge a situation before you get sufficient information.
+You may tend to judge a situation before you get sufficient information.
 No matter how you feel, continue to ask questions and gather information.
 Strive to understand others rather than responding personally to situations.